IBM-Bluemix-Docs/mass-data-migration/index.md

 ## What Happens Next

 After submitting the request, the status for the request ticket will appear as *Processing Request*.
-Your order is then reviewed for Global Trade Compliance and other considerations.
+Your order is then reviewed.
 If you wish to cancel your Request you may do so while the request is being processed by sending an email to mdmadmin@bg.vnet.ibm.com.

 Once the order is accepted and the device is being prepared the status of the [Active Request](https://control.softlayer.com/storage/mdms){:new_window} shows *Prepping Device* followed by *Awaiting Shipment*.
 Once your Request enters *Awaiting Shipment* status, it can no longer be canceled.